davidebolo1993/VISOR/README.md

 # VISOR

-VarIant SimulatOR

 ![alt text](VISOR.png)

-VISOR is a tool written in python for haplotype-specific variants simulation.
+VISOR is a tool written in python for haplotype-specific variants simulations.

 ## Requirements